pjotrp/bioruby-pipeline/README.md

 with a library of templates, mostly based on YAML and ERB, for common bioinformatics tasks.

-Also bio-pipeline has the run-once command, which caches results and won't calculate the same result twice.
+Another feature of bio-pipeline is the run-once command, which caches results and won't calculate the same result twice - allowing resilience in the pipeline (when one or more jobs fails, just rerun the pipeline).
+Also the pipeline can be interrupted and start where it left off.

 You do not need to know Ruby to use bio-pipeline.
+But you it may be interesting to note that other successful tools for cluster deployment use similar ideas.
+For example [Chef](http://www.opscode.com/chef/) uses Ruby, YAML and ERB for configuring machines.
+It may be an idea to combine Chef with bio-pipeline.

 Note: this software is under active development!
 Feel free to pitch in.